isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Connecting BBB To Its Past: Street Art, Sketches and An Ode.md

 By the late 1980s, the Bras Basah and Bugis districts had developed a new shine but were quieter and less vibrant than before.
 To rejuvenate the area, URA decided to develop them together as a heritage, arts and learning enclave known today as the Bras Basah.Bugis (BBB) district.

-Guided by the Development Guide Plan (DGP), buildings in the areas including former schools grounds, cinemas and bookstores were redeveloped as offices, shopping centres and hotels.
-Some were conserved and repurposed as museums and cultural and heritage spaces.
+Guided by the Development Guide Plan (DGP), buildings in the areas including former school buildings, cinemas, shophouses and book stores were redeveloped as offices, shopping centres and hotels.
+Some were conserved and turned into museums and cultural and heritage spaces.

-The sliders below show some of
+The sliders below show some of these buildings.
+Click on the images to interact with the sliders.

 |   |
 |:-----:|